-As stated above, we're required to cover the content for relationships and sex education, and health education, as set out in the statutory guidance (linked to above).
+As stated above, we're required to cover the content for relationships-and health education, as set out in the statutory guidance (linked to above).

 Our RSE curriculum is set out as per Appendix 1 but we may need to adapt it as and when necessary.